Skip to Content

 • Severing a lot for a new house

-• Knocking down an old house to build a new one
+• Demolishing an old house to build a new one

-Note: If you have recently purchased a new home in a subdivision, the Lot Grading Certification may not have been completed by the time you move in.
+Note: If you’ve recently purchased a new home in a subdivision, the Lot Grading Certification may not be complete by the time you move in.

 • Adding an Additional Residential Unit (ARU)